edgexfoundry/app-rfid-llrp-inventory/README.md

         - `ReaderCapabilities` with a `readWrite` of `"R"` or `"RW"` encoding an LLRP `GetReaderCapabilitiesResponse` message.
-        - `ReaderConfig` with a `readWrite` of `"W"` or `"RW"` encoding an LLRP `GetReaderCapabilitiesResponse` message.
+        - `ReaderConfig` with a `readWrite` of `"W"` or `"RW"` encoding an LLRP `GetReaderConfigResponse` message.
         - `ROSpec` with a `readWrite` of `"W"` or `"RW"` encoding an LLRP `ROSpec` parameter.
     - An EdgeX `"uint32"` type with `readWrite` of `"W"` or `"RW"` named `ROSpecID`,